 You might want to check out our article about 3 types of fashion shopping marketplaces.

 Let’s imagine you decided to develop a fashion advice app.
 What features should it have?
 What is the most essential feature?
-How can we keep the app simple and user-friendly?
+How can we make it feel simple and user-friendly?
+And, finally, how much would it cost to make an app of such a nature?

 1. Personalized recommendations

-Users can get style advice recommendations from a community of friends, professionals stylists, and software based product recommendation systems.
+Users can get style advice recommendations from a community of friends or professionals stylists.
+But how about style services and useful online platforms?

 WeStyle is a good example of an app whose sole purpose is to give users a chance to hear a second opinion before making a purchase or selecting a look.